 Playful Neon Sink

 A simple, small powder room adjacent to a playroom is given a pop of color with a neon green sink.
-Melanie Morris of Feathered Nest Interiors chose this neon green sink because it resembles a kid's toy.
+Melanie Morris of Morris and Woodhouse Interiors chose this neon green sink because it resembles a kid's toy.
 Incorporate simple materials like gray floor tiling and white subway tile so the eye immediately jumps to the sink.
 "When utilizing neon on a space, I think it is important to use it sparingly to not overdo it, but it is also important not to be afraid of color," she says.

 Bright Home Office Accessory

 A home office can easily look cluttered and too structured.
 Heather Davidson of Joy of All Crafts spruced up her home office desk with a vibrant rope basket to hold office supplies.
 She made the basket from simple materials found at a hardware store and added a neon pink cord for a striped effect.

 Designer Ana Donohue mixed traditional and contemporary styles in this dining room.
 The lacquered buffet table and neon artwork add unexpected pops to the mostly neutral space.
 The mixture of neutrals allows the buffet table to stand out.

 Make a statement when guests first arrive at your home with a neon front door.
 Designer Nathan Fischer went with a bright yellow color to create a striking contrast against the neutral exterior and to set the tone for the rest of the home.

 Many people choose soft color palettes when decorating a beach house.
 Designer Natalie Umbert incorporated classic Eames chairs in bright red to break up the monochromatic color palette, while still keeping true to the rustic beach theme.

 The neon green accent wall in this contemporary living area is actually chalkboard paint, so you can write messages or add bold artwork to complement it.
 The punch of color evokes an eclectic feel to the space.
 Design by Francesco Di Sarra of Capoferro Design Build Group